 Fluoride is an essential element for healthy teeth; it increases the mineralisation of enamel and protects against decay.
 But overexposure, while teeth are developing, can lead to dental fluorosis, a condition which attacks enamel and can be quite unsightly.
 The most obvious sign of fluorosis is discolouration or white spots on the teeth.

-If you want your baby or child to have healthy teeth but are worried about the effects of too much fluoride, this article should answer all your questions.
-We’ll explain what dental fluorosis is, what causes it, and how you can identify it.
+If you want to provide the best dental care for your baby or child but are worried about the effects of too much fluoride, this article should answer all your questions.
+We'll explain what dental fluorosis is, what causes it, and how you can identify it.
 We also go over some possible treatments and ways to prevent white spots on teeth from excess fluoride consumption.

 Table of contents

 Dental fluorosis is an abnormality of the teeth caused by excessive fluoride intake.
 It occurs when too much fluoride is consumed while the teeth are developing in childhood.
 It permanently affects the teeth in question.
 Fluorosis can affect the appearance of the teeth in a number of ways, depending on its severity.
 Symptoms include:

 - Visible pits in tooth enamel

 This webpage from the American Dental Association has some good fluorosis pictures which show mild cases of fluorosis in children.